-Nuxt Going Full-Stack: How to Validate Forms?
+Nuxt Going Full-Stack: How to Streamline Form Validation?

 Since weeks, I'm building a full-stack application called Orion with Nuxt and NuxtHub.
 Throughout this journey, I've been facing a lot of challenges, and one of them is forms validation.
 In this article, I'll show you how I've managed to validate forms on both the client and server sides without duplicating the validation logic, from simple text fields to complex file uploads with NuxtHub.